MariosAvraam/dog-breed-identifier-website/README.md

 # Dog Breed Identifier

 ## Introduction
-This repository contains a Flask web application that allows users to upload images of dogs and get predictions on the breed of the dog.
+This repository contains a Flask web application that allows users to upload images of dogs and get predictions on the breed of the dog, along with a description and some information about the breed.
 The application uses a deep learning model trained on a dataset of various dog breeds.

 ## Prerequisites
 - Python 3.x